 (4) Railroad Corridor Sub-district.
-The goal for this Railroad Corridor sSub-district regulations are intended is to allow for development of light industrial type and mixed commercial and nonresidential uses on properties that are in the downtown area, but are also in close proximity to the FEC Railway railroad.
-The purpose of the area is to recognize the long-standing light industrial character of this railroad corridor; to provide for the upgrading and expansion of existing uses when appropriate; and to enhance the economic growth of the central business district CBD by providing additional employment opportunities in the downtown area.
-This sSub-district is comprised of two nodes, one in northern part of the CBD and one in the southern part of the CBD, as shown in Figure 4.4.13-4.
-See Figure 4.4.13-4
+The Railroad Corridor Sub-district regulations are intended to allow for development of light industrial type and mixed commercial and nonresidential uses on properties that are in the downtown area, but are also in close proximity to the FEC Railway.
+The purpose of the area is to recognize the long-standing light industrial character of this railroad corridor; to provide for the upgrading and expansion of existing uses when appropriate; and to enhance the economic growth of the CBD by providing additional employment opportunities in the downtown area.
+This Sub-district is comprised of two nodes, one in northern part of the CBD and one in the southern part of the CBD.
+See Figure 4.4.13-4A-3 "Railroad Corridor Sub-District Regulating Plan."